Human-in-the-Loop Multi-Robot Information Gathering with Inverse Submodular Maximization: Introduction

-The main contributions of this paper are: \begin{itemize} \item We formulate a new type of inverse optimization problem, ISM, and propose a novel algorithm to solve ISM. \item We show how to use ISM in multi-robot coordination to account for human suggestions. \item On the application side, we propose a multi-robot multi-objective coverage objective for event detection and prove its submodularity. \end{itemize}
+The main contributions of this paper are: \begin{itemize} \item We formulate a new family of inverse optimization problems, ISM, for a family of human-multi-robot collaborative data collection applications. \item We propose several efficient algorithms to solve the proposed ISM problems and validate their effectiveness through extensive simulations. \item We demonstrate the applicability of the proposed formulations to multi-robot information-gathering problems through two representative case studies: multi-robot event detection and multi-robot geological data collection. \end{itemize}

-\section{Related Work}
+\section{Related work}